Trail Cooking

 FBC Method:

-Place freezer bag in an FBC Cozy.
-Pour 1½ cups boiled water into bag.
-Stir well, seal tightly and put in a cozy for 10 minutes (15 if dehydrated pasta).
+Place the freezer bag in an FBC Cozy.
+Pour 1½ cups of boiled water into the bag.
+Stir well, seal tightly, and put in a cozy for 10 minutes (15 if dehydrated pasta).

-Drain off the broth carefully, leaving a bit behind (there won’t be much to drain, if you like it saucy, leave all water in).
-Add sour cream powder to the bag, mixing well.
+Drain off the broth carefully, leaving a bit behind (there won’t be much to drain; if you like it saucy, leave all water in).
+Add sour cream powder to the bag and mix well.

 One Pot Method: